BrendanrBoone/VideoSubtitleGenerator/README.md

 * 'teal'

 ## Things to do
-* implement UI -- try PyQt/PySide
+* implement video transcriber to ui
 * fix text box boundaries
 * implement text editing feature - likely by producing trancript file additionally to the generated video
 * add like a shadow, and maybe cycling colors for text